Chimney Types for Colorado Homes: Costs, Trends, and Brands

 Examples in Denver:

-In neighborhoods like Capitol Hill, Washington Park, and Five Points, masonry chimneys often adorn older Victorian and Craftsman homes.
-These historic structures showcase intricate brickwork and stand as a testament to the timeless appeal of masonry construction.
+In neighborhoods like Capitol Hill, Washington Park, and Five Points, masonry chimneys top a lot of the older Victorian and Craftsman homes.
+The brickwork on some of those is gorgeous, and it's a big reason people fall in love with those houses in the first place.

 2. Metal Chimneys